murb/twinfield/README.md

 Twinfield is an international Web service for collaborative online accounting.
 The Twinfield gem is a simple client for their SOAP-based API.

-**Note:** This project started as a clone of the `twinfield`-gem, but [I've been working](CHANGELOG.md) to abstract the soap calls that make communicating with Twinfield so unbearable away.
+**Note:** This project started as a clone of the `twinfield`-gem, but [I've been working](CHANGELOG.md) to abstract the soap calls away.
 Perhaps I'll release this as a gem on its own.
+For now see "Installing > Using Twinfield".

 ## Installing